Leaf-Projects/Branch/README.md

 # Branch

 Branch is a bootloader for modern systems.
+It aims to be as light as possible but still powerful.

 ## Info